MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/VTD_Demos/06-perform-threat-hunting-azure-sentinel.md

 29. Explore the Investigation graph.

-30. Return to the Hunting page in the Azure Sentinel portal.
+30. Return to the Hunting page in the Microsoft Sentinel portal.

 31. Select the **Queries** tab